Last Updated on November 20, 2019

-Repetitive strain injury or RSI is a term describing the conditions where symptoms develop due to build of damage over the period, owing to repetitive motion.
+Repetitive strain injury also called repetitive stress injury is an umbrella term for conditions where symptoms develop due to the build-up of damage over the period, owing to repetitive motion.

 The term includes a lot of disorders which could be occupational, recreational, and habitual activities.